 One of the most common questions that comes up when you’re buying an air fryer is, can my air fryer explode?
 Do you worry that your air fryer might ignite, blow up, or cause other problems in your kitchen?
 There is a possibility that an air fryer could explode.
-In this article, we’ll give some tips on how to reduce the chance of explosions and what are the best ways to store air fryers safely.
+In this article, we’ll give some tips on how to reduce the chance of outbursts and what are the best ways to store air fryers safely.
 All electronic devices have the potential to explode, but it’s rare for them to happen with a household appliance like an air fryer.

 Can An Air Fryer Explode?